Last Update: 4/14/21

 Second, if there is no contract provision that allows for rescission, is there a cause of action under Florida’s common law that will allow you to cancel the agreement.

 The bottom line is this, if you are facing a situation where you believe rescission may be appropriate, then a good piece of advice is to speak with an experienced Florida real estate lawyer to learn about your rights.
 Most real estate lawyers, like Larry Tolchinsky, offer a free initial consultation (over the phone or in person, whichever you prefer) to answer your questions.
+(Please note, we do not take these cases on a contingency basis.)

 If you found this information helpful, please share this article and bookmark it for your future reference.